 Dr. John A. Grant, III joined the Smithsonian in the fall of 2000 as a Geologist at the Center for Earth and Planetary Studies at the National Air and Space Museum.
 He is a member of the Science Teams for the Mars Exploration Rovers Spirit and Opportunity, the Mars Science Laboratory Curiosity, and the HiRISE camera on board the Mars Reconnaissance Orbiter.
 On Spirit and Opportunity he serves as a Science Operations Working Group Chair responsible for leading day-to-day science planning of the rovers, whereas on Curiosity he is a Long Term Planner focused more on achieving strategic goals for the mission.
 He is also a Co-Investigator on the High Resolution Camera (HiRISE) and is the Science Theme Lead for Landscape Evolution and Future Landing Sites.

-Dr. Grant also serves as co-chair for the science community process for selecting the landing sites for the Spirit and Opportunity Rovers and is currently co-leading the process for selecting the landing site for the 2011 Mars Science Laboratory rover.
+Dr. Grant also serves as co-chair for the science community process for selecting the landing sites for the Spirit, Opportunity, and Curiosity Rovers and is currently co-leading the process for selecting the landing site for the Mars 2020 rover.
 He has been interested in Mars ever since reading Ray Bradbury's The Martian Chronicles as a child.

 Dr. Grant attended the State University of New York College at Plattsburgh and received his bachelor’s degree, magna cum laude, in geology in 1982 and went on to earn a master’s and doctorate in geology at the University of Rhode Island (1986) and Brown University (1990), respectively.
 His dissertation focused on the degradation of meteorite impact craters on Earth and Mars and remains interested in understanding processes responsible for shaping planetary landscapes.